-Since the Ebola epidemic in Democratic Republic of Congo (DRC) was declared on 8 May 2018, 60 people who presented symptoms of haemorrhagic fever, including 37 confirmed Ebola cases and 27 deaths (of whom 13 were confirmed as Ebola)*, have been notified by the national health authorities in the Equateur region, in the west of the country, where the outbreak started.
-23 patients (confirmed Ebola cases) have recovered from the disease and been discharged from treatment centres.
+Since the Ebola epidemic in Democratic Republic of Congo (DRC) was declared on 8 May 2018, over 60 people who presented symptoms of haemorrhagic fever, including 38 confirmed Ebola cases and 28 deaths (of whom 14 were confirmed as Ebola), have been notified by the national health authorities in the Equateur region, in the west of the country, where the outbreak started.
+24 patients (confirmed Ebola cases) have recovered from the disease and been discharged from treatment centres.

 So far, the outbreak has affected the health zones of Bikoro (Bikoro and Ikoko villages) and Iboko (Itipo and Iboko villages), with four laboratory-confirmed cases of Ebola also detected in the city of Mbandaka, the main city of the region.
-As of 6 June, there is one patient confirmed to be suffering from Ebola, as well as four suspected to be suffering from Ebola under treatment in all of DRC, but this could of course change quickly.
+Two suspected cases have been recorded in the Ingende health zone.
+As of 19 June, there had been no Ebola-positive patients under treatment in DRC for a week, but hundreds of contacts remain under surveillance and areas of uncertainty remain in some villages.

 This is the ninth Ebola outbreak in DRC in the last 40 years.
 So far, most of the previous outbreaks have occurred in relatively remote and isolated areas, with little spread of the disease.
 The last Ebola outbreaks in DRC occurred in Likati district in May 2017, with eight people infected, of whom four died, and in Boende (Thsuapa region) in 2014, with 66 people infected, of whom 49 died.